Richard Fairgray: Career

-Over the next 16 years Richard had booths at over 200 shows in New Zealand and Australia, as well as being a guest at San Diego Comic-Con and the London Film and Comic Con in 2010 and 2012 respectively.
+Over the next 16 years Fairgray had booths at over 200 shows in New Zealand and Australia, as well as being a guest at San Diego Comic-Con and the London Film and Comic Con in 2010 and 2012 respectively.

-Richard graduated in 2007, with a Bachelor of Fine Arts from the Elam School of Fine Arts and a Post Graduate Diploma in Secondary Teaching from the University of Auckland, he took the summer to direct a self funded feature film.
+Fairgray graduated in 2007, with a Bachelor of Fine Arts from the Elam School of Fine Arts and a Post Graduate Diploma in Secondary Teaching from the University of Auckland, he took the summer to direct a self funded feature film.

-In 2010 Richard was flown to San Diego Comic-Con to launch Blastosaurus under the American Original imprint of Top Cow Comics, but the book was misprinted by the publisher.
-The mis-printed version was not released and Richard went home to relaunch the comic in New Zealand instead, through his company Square Planet Comics.
+In 2010 Fairgray was flown to San Diego Comic-Con to launch Blastosaurus under the American Original imprint of Top Cow Comics, but the book was misprinted by the publisher.
+The mis-printed version was not released and Fairgray went home to relaunch the comic in New Zealand instead, through his company Square Planet Comics.

 In 2012, Blastosaurus was relaunched in New Zealand, this time with Terry Jones contributing as a part time co-writer.
 The title quickly gained a much larger audience, selling well through bookstores, comic stores, to libraries and schools, as well as through conventions and online.

-Over the next 5 years, Blastosaurus remained the highest selling New Zealand comic, selling thousands of copies of every volume, as well as convention specials, activity books, spinoff comic strips and even a toy.
-By the time Richard left New Zealand and shut down his publishing efforts there, there were over 50 Blastosaurus titles available, none of which still in their first printing.
+Over the next five years, Blastosaurus remained the highest selling New Zealand comic, selling thousands of copies of every volume, as well as convention specials, activity books, spinoff comic strips and even a toy.
+By the time Fairgray left New Zealand and shut down his publishing efforts there, there were over 50 Blastosaurus titles available, none of which were still in their first printing.

-In 2017 Richard moved to Los Angeles to pursue a career in comics outside of the tiny New Zealand market.
-Blastosaurus has been picked up by Golden Apple Books, restarting the series from scratch with his new collaborator Paul Eiding (known for his acting work in video games and television).
-The series will launch in March 2018 at WonderCon, then become a monthly series later in the year.
+In 2017, Fairgray moved to Los Angeles to pursue a career in comics outside of the tiny New Zealand market.
+Blastosaurus was picked up by Golden Apple Books, restarting the series from scratch with Fairgray's new collaborator, actor Paul Eiding.
+The series launched in March 2018 at WonderCon, then became a monthly series later in the year.